awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 **Create a maintenance window \(AWS CLI\)**

-1. Open the AWS CLI and run the following commands to create a maintenance window that runs weekly on Sundays at 02:00, in the United States Pacific time zone, with a one hour cutoff:
+1. Open the AWS CLI and run the following commands to create a maintenance window that runs weekly on Sundays at 02:00, in the United States Pacific time zone, with a one hour cutoff\.

 ------
 #### [ Linux & macOS ]